The History of Holy Family Church

 From 2008 to 2020, Father Scantlebury was Pastor of Holy Family Parish.
 In January of 2014, Father Kerly François was appointed Associate Pastor.
 Most Reverend Scantlebury is presently Bishop of the Diocese of Bridgetown, Barbados.

-In August of 2021, Father Boniface-Blanchard Twaibu was appointed pastor of Holy Family Church.
-As the current pastor, Father Twaibu is assisted by Parochial Vicar Father François.
+In March of 2022, Father Robert Kenfack Ngnintedem was appointed pastor of Holy Family Church.
+As the current pastor, Father Ngnintedem is assisted by Parochial Vicar Father François.
 This pastoral team and the whole parish is blessed with various church organizations whose mission is to serve the people of God at Holy Family Church and bring them closer to God.

 The faith, the dedication and the generosity of the people of Holy Family Church along with the vital participation of our visitors and tourists are outspoken witnesses to the world of the saving power of Jesus Christ manifested and celebrated at Holy Family Catholic Church.
 With grateful hearts and lively hope, we pray that by the grace of God, the next forty-five years see more of the same blessings on our church and in the life of all those who worship at Holy Family Church.
 Come, join us in our liturgies and capture the spirit that makes Holy Family Church in Saint Thomas a place of lively and blessed encounter with the Lord.